-This hardy specimen of trifoliate orange, Flying Dragon (Poncirus trifoliata), has an unusual contorted stem habit covered with thorns.
-It is related to the true citrus family or Rutaceae and is a small, multi-branching, deciduous tree growing 15-20 feet in height.
-Young branches are a sturdy, green tangle sprouting sharp 2-inch long spines.
+This hardy specimen of trifoliate orange, Flying Dragon (Poncirus trifoliata), has an unusual, contorted stem habit covered with thorns.
+It is related to the true citrus family or Rutaceae and is a small, multi-branching, deciduous tree growing 15 to 20 feet (5-6 m.) in height.
+Young branches are a sturdy, green tangle sprouting sharp 2 inch (5 cm.) long spines.
 As mentioned, it sports shiny, green, trifoliate leaflets.

 In early spring, the tree blooms with white, citrus-scented flowers.
 Come midsummer, green, golf-ball sized fruit are born.
 After leaf drop in the fall, the fruit yellows in color with a fragrant aroma and a thick peel not unlike a small orange.
 Unlike oranges, however, the fruit of Flying Dragon bitter orange contains an abundance of seeds and very little pulp.

 Although Flying Dragon had been listed on the Prince Nursery list in 1823, it did not garner any attention until William Saunders, a botanist/landscape gardener, reintroduced this hardy orange in the post-Civil War era.
 Trifoliate seedlings were shipped to California in 1869, becoming rootstock for commercial seedless naval orange growers of that state.

 Flying Dragon can be used in the landscape as a shrub or hedge.
 It is especially suited as a barrier planting, acting as a deterrent to dogs, burglars, and other unwanted pests, barring entry with a barrage of thorny limbs.
 With its unique corkscrew habit, it can also be pruned and trained as a small specimen tree.